Mongolian script: Separated final vowels

-Its form could be confused with that of the identically shaped traditional dative-locative suffix / exemplified further down.
-That form however, is more commonly found in older texts, and more commonly takes the forms of / or / instead.
+It has the same shape as the traditional dative-locative suffix -a/-e exemplified in the next section.
+This form of the suffix is, however, more commonly found in older texts, and is restricted in its Post-Classical use.

 Separated suffixes

 All case suffixes, as well as any plural suffixes consisting of one or two syllables, are likewise separated by a preceding and hyphen-transliterated gap.
 A maximum of two case suffixes can be added to a stem.

 Such single-letter vowel suffixes appear with the final-shaped forms of a/e, i, or u/ü, as in ^{?} ɣaǰar-a 'to the country' and ^{?} edür-e 'on the day', or ^{?} ulus-i 'the state' etc. Multi-letter suffixes most often start with an initial- (consonants), medial- (vowels), or variant-shaped form.
 Medial-shaped u in the two-letter suffix ^{?} -un/-ün is exemplified in the adjacent newspaper logo.

 Consonant clusters

 Two medial consonants are the most that can come together in original Mongolian words.
 There are however, a few loanwords that can begin or end with two or more.